 Heat exhaustion is the body’s response to an excessive loss of the water and salt, usually through excessive sweating.
 Workers most prone to heat exhaustion are those that are elderly, have high blood pressure, and those working in a hot environment.

 Treat someone suffering from heat exhaustion with the following:

 - Take them to a clinic or emergency room for medical evaluation and treatment.

 - If medical care is unavailable, call 911.

-- Someone should stay with worker until help arrives.
+- Someone should stay until help arrives.